flexoffer/flexoffer-specifications/Specifications.md

 #### 2.3.1 FlexOffer Message
-Like in the previous subsection, we describe the sub-attributes for FlexOfferProfileConstraints in the case of a TEC-SFO.
-The only change in comparison to SFOs is that inside FlexOfferProfileConstraint, we have the sub-attribute TotalEnergyConstraints it is an object with two sub-attributes, lower and upper.
+Like in the previous subsection, we describe the sub-attributes for flexOfferProfileConstraints in the case of a TEC-SFO.
+The only change in comparison to SFOs is that inside FlexOfferProfileConstraint, we have the sub-attribute totalEnergyConstraint it is an object with two sub-attributes, lower and upper.
 They indicate the lowest and highest amount of total consumption for energy respectively.

 The part in the JSON message relative to it would be as described below: